nicbou/nicolasbouliane.com/frontend/content/blog/webkit-progress-value.md

 ---
-title: Why ::-webkit-progress-value has no effect
+title: 'Why ::-webkit-progress-value has no effect'
 description: Can't change your progress bar colours in Chrome and Safari?
 It's probably because of this Chromium bug
 date_created: 2023-10-09
 categories: